 the ugly: The hotel is run-down and does not offer maid or room service.
 My room was not as filthy as the one at the Best Western, but it was dark, and there was a lipstick stain on one of the washcloths, and a dirty wine glass left on a piece of furniture in the common hallway remained throughout my visit.

-I recommend researching a hotel’s cleaning and amenities policies before booking, unless and until we return to a time when decent service is the expected norm.
+I recommend researching a hotel’s cleaning and amenities policies before booking, unless and until we return to a time when our tax dollars are not being redistributed to people who refuse to work.

 Travel always has challenges, and even so it was great to be back on the road again, and I hope my experiences help you take an enjoyable road trip this summer and in the years to come.